 In succeeding years, George Barnes continued his anti-slavery work.
 The family held anti-slavery meetings in their library at 930 James St. Judging from Barnes’ participation in anti-slavery meetings, as reported in local newspapers.
 In March 1854, he signed a call for a meeting to support the rescue of a freedom seeker in Milwaukee, Wisconsin.
 (Standard, March 20, 1854) In April 1854, he was one of the Directors of a newly-formed City Anti-Slavery Society.
 (Religious Records, April 13, 1854) The following July, he was one of several hundred Syracuse men to issue a call for a convention to appoint local delegates to a state-wide convention opposed to the Kansas-Nebraska Act.
 (Standard, July 31, 1854)

-In 1855, George Barnes became editor of the Chronicle, in support of the new Republican party.
 After a brief period in Cincinnati, he returned to Syracuse and became the founder and first president of the Syracuse State Bank and the Trust and Deposit Company of Onondaga.

 George and Rebecca Barnes’ James Street house was a gathering place for such notables as Rev. Samuel Joseph May (who actually presided over the marriage of George and Rebecca); Garrett Smith; Elizabeth Cady Stanton and her husband, Henry.